Industrial Robots for various applications

 A mechanical (robotic) machine that is programmable to carry out manufacturing activities in industrial environments automatically is known as an industrial robot.
 Since industrial robots can be reprogrammed and used for many various types of robotic applications, they are considered a form of modular automation.
 Robots have become manufacturers’ favorite option of automation because they are highly successful in increasing production, delivering high-quality goods, and reducing costs.

 Five major parts that are used in an industrial robot are a controller, sensors, a robotics manipulator and an end-effector, and an actuator.
 The robot controller is primarily the robot’s brain.
 It is a computing interface that tells the robot to use coded software.
 The FANUC R-30ia controller is an example of the FANUC R-2000ib or FANUC Arc mate 120ic.

-In this post however, we will discuss uses of Industrial robots for various applications.
+In this post, however, we will discuss the uses of Industrial robots for various applications.
 We have compiled ten applications of industrial robots: